Albert A. Turner (survived)

 Assigned to the 5th Air Force, 43rd Bombardment Group, 65th Bombardment Squadron.
 No known nose art or nickname.

-On October 28, 1943 took off from 5 Mile Drome (Wards) near Port Moresby on reconnaissance mission over the Solomon
+On October 28, 1943 took off from 5 Mile Drome (Wards) near Port Moresby piloted by Lt.
+Albert A. Turner on reconnaissance mission over the Solomon

-Sea, passing over the New Britain coastline and bombing Gasmata.
+Sea, coast of New Britain before bombing Gasmata.
 Returning, this B-24 ran

 into bad weather over the Owen Stanley Mountains and instead diverted towards Milne Bay.
 The same bad weather made a landing

-impossible, so this B-24 turned westward bound for Port Moresby, but ran out
+impossible, so this bomber turned westward for Port Moresby, but ran out

 of fuel and ditched into Mullins

 Harbor on the south coast of New Guinea.

 All the crew survived and deployed the life rafts and were

 assisted ashore by native people.
 The next day, a U. S. Navy PBY Catalina arrived and rescued the entire crew.